Roout/chat/README.md

          However It still won't solve fully problem with buffers if OnWrite can't send all message at once!

-[-] different buffers to avoid race when writing/reading in the same direction/
+[ ] different buffers to avoid race when writing/reading in the same direction/
     I need several buffers ( maybe look through scatter/gether IO idiom) when writing for the case when one handle hasn't yet sent all message but the situation force you to send another one.
     It's important to have

 TODO #2:
-[-] remove server pointer from the session
+[ ] remove server pointer from the session
-[-] reorganize work with buffers
+[ ] reorganize work with buffers

-[-]
+TODO #3
+[ ] make copy of the project and apply cooroutings!

-As result:
+Expected result:
-clients can write to 'chatroom' (now it's just a server) and read all text shown in the chat!
+[ ] simple protocol & parser for text messages
+    [ ] define message structure
+    [ ] define parser
+[ ] one chatroom with several users
+    [ ] it will broadcast if somebody joined
+    [ ] it will broadcast if somebody leave
+    [ ] timeouts with timers for the server to avoid server's abuse [ ] force to choose username
+    [ ] add login/logout
+    [ ] fix sequrity issues (ssl?)
+    [ ] encryption?
+[ ] support multithreading for server as there will be several clients who can write/read to/from 'chatroom' [ ] implement some simple GUI for the clients
+[ ] one client written on LUA